Dhanush123/foodrec/README.md

 utils/ contains various util methods and DB schemas

 Tech stack: Prefect, SQLite, SQLAlchemy, requests, Ray (to parallelize Prefect tasks), scikit-learn, nltk, pandas, numpy, matplotlib, seaborn

+TODOs:
+- Scrape meat recipes too so the scoring can be much more accurate with a supervised machine learning approach
+- Serve the predictions and integrate with Slack